 While most aged care services receive funding from the Australian Government, residents are usually required to pay certain fees and charges.
 The government regulates these fees.

 There are two types of care fees that you may be asked to pay:

 - a basic daily fee; and

-- an income tested fee (depending on your income and the level of care).
+- a means tested care fee (depending on your income and the level of care).

-You may also be asked to pay either an accommodation bond or an accommodation charge.
+You may also be asked to pay either a refundable accommodation deposit (RAD) or a daily accommodation payment (DAP).